-A Revised Code of Practice on Right to Rent officially replaces the previous version on 2 November 2020 and has set out the details of the Home Office’s new online right to rent check service, in addition to confirming how visitors from Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States with biometric passports (also known as “B5JSSK nationals”) can prove their right to rent.
+The Landlord’s guide to right to rent checks sets out the details of the Home Office’s online right to rent check service, launched in November 2020, in addition to confirming how visitors from Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States with biometric passports (also known as “B5JSSK nationals”) can prove their right to rent.
 The government has since also announced the "View and Prove" system for EU, EEA, and Swiss citizens, and outlined its plans for an online checking process for all other tenants.